milliechapman/academic-kickstart/content/teaching.md

   show_post_thumbnail: false
 ---

 Core to my teaching philosophy is creating experiential, inclusive, and creative learning environments.
 As a science educator with a primary focus on teaching computational and data science methods through a social-environmental lens, I actively work to break down barriers to quantitative learning with culturally responsive pedagogy.
-As an interdisciplinary environmental scholar, I am passionate about creating curricula that build up, and on, students' domain interests and life experiences.
+I am passionate about creating curricula that build up, and on, students' domain interests and life experiences.

 ### Climate Change AI Summer School

-I am one of the organizers of the climate change AI summer school, which is designed to educate and prepare participants with a background in artificial intelligence (AI) and/or a background in a climate change-related field to tackle major climate problems using AI.The summer school consists of two independent components: an open-to-all virtual program, which in summer 2023 has over 5,000 participants, and a fully funded "by application"" week long in-person program for 40 students from around the world!
+I was one of the organizers of, and mentors for, the climate change AI summer school, which is designed to educate and prepare participants with a background in artificial intelligence (AI) and/or a background in a climate change-related field to tackle major climate problems using AI.
+The summer school consists of two independent components: an open-to-all virtual program, which in summer 2023 has over 5,000 participants, and a fully funded "by application" week long in-person program for 40 students from around the world!

 ### ESPM 157: Data Science for Global Change Ecology
 (Graduate Student Instructor)  [ESPM 157](https://espm-157.carlboettiger.info/), is an upper division undergraduate course, covering